Unforgettable experiences year round

 From the mighty polar bear of the north, to British Columbia’s rare Kermode bear, Canada’s bears are a sight to behold.
 Look out for black bears roaming the...

 Canada is the second largest country in the world, boasts some striking landscapes and offers a wealth of wildlife encounters and vast range of adventures and experiences.

-The sheer scale of this vast country lends itself to memorable journeys, whether it’s a Trans-Canada train ride from east to west, a leisurely cruise through the fjords of the Pacific coast or a scenic self-drive adventure.
+The sheer scale of this vast country lends itself to memorable journeys, whether it’s a Trans-Canada train ride from east to west, a leisurely cruise through the fjords of the Pacific coast or a scenic self-drive adventure through the Rocky Mountains.
 Meander past the glaciers of the Icefields Parkway, around the Cabot Trail’s rugged shores, or cross the Arctic Circle on the Dempster Highway.
 More remote areas can be reached by floatplane, offering the chance for a birds-eye view over forests, mountains and sparkling lakes.

 Culturally, Canada does not disappoint.
 Experience the excitement of the big vibrant cities of Toronto, Montreal and Vancouver and uncover the traditions of First Nations people.
 Immerse yourself in the French history of Québec or explore the remote villages of the Atlantic coast, rich in Celtic influences or head further north to discover the isolated Inuit communities.

 Majestic Rockies by Rail & Road